 Part of the issue with the termination clause above is that it allows the company to decide how to divvy up the termination pay between working Notice and a lump-sum payment in lieu of Notice.
 The company might decide to give the employee 32 weeks' working Notice, plus 8 weeks' pay in lieu of Notice, or 31 weeks’ working Notice, plus 9 week’s pay in lieu of Notice.
 Since the employee would only receive a payment equivalent to 8 weeks’ work, or 9 weeks’ work - a payment which can be considered severance pay since it is a payment that does not require the employee to work for it - it does not meet the statutory requirement of 10 weeks' severance pay (one week’s pay for every year of service).
 Therefore, it contravenes the ESA; not only for that one employee, but for all employees who signed a contract with the same provision; even for employees who have been working for less than 3 months.

-Typically the common law standards for Notice or termination pay and severance pay are more generous since courts take into account factors surrounding the employee's employment and termination when deciding on an amount a company must pay, including the manner in which the employee was dismissed and the emotional distress it caused if it was not handled professionally and without undue insensitivity, the circumstances leading up to the dismissal, whether the employee was dealt with fairly, openly and honestly, whether it was a management position, whether the job required specialized skills, the employee’s age, the years of service, how difficult it is to find a similar position, how the circumstances of the dismissal affect the employee’s chances of finding a similar position, and the bonus the employee likely would have received had she still been employed when bonuses are paid to others who are still employed.
+Typically the common law standards for Notice or termination pay and severance pay (if certain criteria are met to be entitled to severance pay) are more generous since courts take into account factors surrounding the employee's employment and termination when deciding on an amount a company must pay, including the manner in which the employee was dismissed and the emotional distress it caused if it was not handled professionally and without undue insensitivity, the circumstances leading up to the dismissal, whether the employee was dealt with fairly, openly and honestly, whether it was a management position, whether the job required specialized skills, the employee’s age, the years of service, how difficult it is to find a similar position, how the circumstances of the dismissal affect the employee’s chances of finding a similar position, and the bonus the employee likely would have received had she still been employed when bonuses are paid to others who are still employed.

 Here are a few points that are important to note: